wesleysee/dynamix/README.md

 #### Upgrading

-You can upgrade to a newer version of [Dynamix webGui](https://raw.github.com/bergware/dynamix/master/plugins/dynamix.webGui-2.0.2-noarch-bergware.plg) (right-click and select "save link as")
+You can upgrade to the latest version of [Dynamix webGui](https://raw.github.com/bergware/dynamix/master/plugins/dynamix.webGui-2.0.2-noarch-bergware.plg) (right-click and select "save link as")

 Save the file in `/boot/plugins` and type the below:

 ```
 cd /boot/plugins
-installplg dynamix.webGui-2.0.2-noarch-bergware.plg.plg
+installplg dynamix.webGui-2.0.2-noarch-bergware.plg
 ```

 #### Screenshots